RieGan/azac/README.md

 # AZAC

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Express Generator](https://expressjs.com/en/starter/generator.html).

 ## How to Run
 ### `npm start`